 AMENDMENT 4: BINGO: The Missouri Management and Advertisement of Bingo Games amendment was submitted by the General Assembly to lower the time required for someone to belong to a group before he/she can manage a bingo game for the organization from two years to six months, and to remove the constitutional ban on advertising for bingo games.
 A constitutional amendment is necessary because the original authorization approving Bingo in the state was passed as a constitutional amendment.

-Candidate Information – 2018: Local Leagues in Kansas City, Springfield and St. Louis gathered information on local candidates and ballot issues for the August Primary.
-Columbia will also be doing a Voters Guide before the Nov.
-6 election.
+Candidate Information – 2018: Local Leagues in Columbia, Kansas City, Springfield and St. Louis gathered information on local candidates and ballot issues for the August Primary.
 Go to Vote411.org for the latest information on general election candidates and ballot issues.